LovedeepSingh19/Native-test-app/README.md

 ### Prerequisites

-- Basic understanding of node i.e. ablility to use and understand npm/nvm commands
+- Basic understanding of react native
-- Understanding of routes provided by router
-- Ability to connect node.js server to database such as mongodb
-- An account of Twilio and a Phone number linked with WhatsApp
+- Understanding of routes/different API's and what details they require or what details they returns.

 ### Installation